Treefrog/Handbook/Manual/Compensation.md

 # Compensation

+> Payment of Frogs should not get in the way of life or productivity.

-> We want people to get paid as effectively and quickly as possible.
+We want people to get paid as effectively and quickly as possible.
+Treefrog takes on additional administration costs and hassle in compensating its Frogs to assist Frogs and their families balance their life.

 ### Pay Schedule: Weekly